apache/incubator-nemo/.github/CONTRIBUTING.md

 6. [Open a pull request](https://github.com/apache/incubator-nemo/pull/new/master) following the [PR template](pull_request_template.md).
   - the PR title should be of form `[NEMO-##] Title`, specifying the relevant JIRA ticket number, and a short description of the change.
   - if the PR is still a work in progress and is not ready to be merged, add `[WIP]` before the title.
+  - Set yourself as the assignee, this is a little trick for how we easily identify the author of each PRs.
   - Consider identifying the reviewer of the PR, with the suggestions provided by GitHub.
+  - Be sure to replace the `#GITHUB_PR_NUMBER` on your PR message with the appropriate PR number on GitHub, by hitting on edit after sending your PR.